Sibling abuse: Parenting behavior

 This category of risk factors associated with sibling abuse examines the parenting behavior of adult caregivers.
-It includes parental differential treatment of children, parents labeling their children "bad-good" and "easy-difficult", low parental involvement, ineffective parenting, inconsistent discipline, coercive parenting, parental abuse of children, parental neglect and approval of aggression, corporal punishment, not providing supervision, not intervening in sibling conflict, not acknowledging child-voiced claims of maltreatment.
+It includes parental differential treatment of children, parents ratings such as "bad or good" and "easy or difficult" to their children, low parental involvement, ineffective parenting, inconsistent discipline, coercive parenting, parental abuse or neglect of children, approval of aggression, corporal punishment, insufficent supervision, not intervening in sibling conflict, and not acknowledging child-voiced claims of maltreatment.

 Individual

 This category of risk factors associated with sibling abuse considers individual traits of the harming child and the victim child.
-For children who harm their siblings, known individual risk factors include lack of empathy for victims, unmet personal needs for physical contact in emotion-deprived environments, experience of victimization, including by siblings, sibling caretaking of younger brothers and sisters.
+For children who harm their siblings, known individual risk factors include lack of empathy for victims, unmet personal needs for physical contact in emotion-deprived environments, experience of victimization inside or outside of the family, and sibling parentification.

 Children harmed by siblings, children with autism or physical disabilities are at a greater risk of being victimized by their sibling than are typically developing children.
-Siblings who are LGBQ are at risk for sibling victimization.
+Siblings who are LGBTQ are at risk for sibling victimization.

 Potential effects

 The effects of sibling abuse closely parallel those of other forms of child abuse.
-Consistent evidence demonstrates that harming a sibling or being victimized by one is associated with negative impacts on mental and physical health across the lifespan.
-Sibling aggressive and abusive behaviors are associated with depression, anxiety, and low self-esteem in childhood and adulthood.
-It is possible that there may be significant problems following sibling abuse such as affect regulation and accompanying affect disorders, impulse control, somatization, post-traumatic stress disorder, eating disorders such as anorexia or bulimia nervosa, substance abuse issues, major depression and problems with socialization.
-Sibling abuse is associate with other behavior problems such as aggression and delinquency.
+Researchers have consistently demonstrated that harming a sibling or being victimized by one is associated with negative impacts on mental and physical health across the lifespan.
+Sibling aggression and abusive behaviors are associated with depression, anxiety, and low self-esteem in childhood and adulthood.
+Research conducted by Wiehe has posited that there may be significant problems following sibling abuse such as affect regulation and accompanying mood disorders, impulse control, somatization, post-traumatic stress disorder, eating disorders, substance abuse, major depression, and communication deficits.
+Sibling abuse has also been associated with behaviorial difficulties, such as aggression and delinquency.

-Research has repeatedly shown that sibling aggression sets the stage for peer aggression.
+Two studies conducted in the United States have indicated that sibling aggression sets the stage for peer aggression.
 15% of children and adolescents victimized at home by a sibling are also victimized at school by peers.
 A school bully may be harmed by a sibling at home.
 It also sets the stage for dating violence.

-In addition to the above impacts of sibling abuse more generally, potential effects of sibling sexual abuse include difficulty separating pleasure from pain and fear from desire in a sexual relationship, re-victimization in adulthood, difficulty in developing and sustaining intimate relationships, trouble negotiating boundaries, intimacy issues, and interdependency in relationships.
+In addition to the general physical and psychological impacts of sibling abuse, potential consequences of sibling sexual abuse include: difficulty separating pleasure from pain or fear from desire in intimate relationships, re-victimization in adulthood, difficulty developing and sustaining relationships, trouble negotiating boundaries, and codependency in relationships.

 Siblicide may be an effect of sibling abuse in which a sibling commits homicide against another sibling; typically seen as a male sibling entering life as an adult against a younger brother.

-Caffaro and Conn-Caffaro report, based on their research, that adult sibling abuse survivors have much higher rates of emotional cutoff (34%) with brothers and sisters than what is evident in the general population (<6%).
+In 2005, psychologists John V. Caffaro and Allison Conn-Caffaro released a study detailing and analysing treatment for sibling abuse among adult family groups.
+The data published displayed significantly higher rates of emotional cutoff (34%) with brothers and sisters than what is evident in the general population (<6%).